DefinitionThis section has been translated automatically.

 Cannabis sativae indicae summitates et resina refers to medicinal preparations from the hemp plant (Cannabis sativa and Cannabis indica).

-The glands secrete a resin, which consists for the most part of cannabinoids and essential oils; furthermore of high-polymer phenols, terpenes and waxes.
-At present, about 60 different cannabinoids have been analysed.
+The glands secrete a resin that consists mostly of cannabinoids and essential oils, as well as high-polymer phenols, terpenes and waxes.
+Currently, about 60 different cannabinoids have been analyzed.
 Well over a hundred are suspected.
 Proportionally, the most represented are:

 IngredientsThis section has been translated automatically.